 “Finally.
 At least now I don’t have to go on pretending anymore that it’s really what I wanted to be doing.
 Now I can finally do what I WANT to do.”
-That’s what my client Lon said after his business collapsed.
+That’s what my client Lon said after his business sold.

-Lon had expended enormous amounts of energy over the prior two decades trying to fit in, trying to prove he deserved the accolades he had been desperately seeking, pursuing promotions and deals that he was certain would finally allow him to relax and be himself (but never did).
+Lon had expended enormous amounts of energy over the prior two decades trying to fit in, trying to prove he deserved the accolades he had been desperately seeking, pursuing acquisitions and deals that he was certain would finally allow him to relax and be himself (but never did).
 For years, he alternated between anxiety, depression and resentment – mostly because he was constantly trying to be a version of who he thought he should be to succeed.

 Lon’s attempts at compartmentalization – keeping his “work self” and his “real self” distinct – and tamping down his real desires and his unique personality consumed vast amounts of energy.
 He told me that “everyone” did this in the industry; “No one is their real self or gets to do what they really want.”
 Despite thinking of himself as quite entrepreneurial, he had been trying desperately to be like everyone else, to fit in and not to stand out as “weird, eccentric or too far out there” in his approach to business.

 He told me he was ready to get out there and find his next thing, before he got too stale.
+This was all too familiar, the business owner who feels a need to throw himself into something else as soon as he’s exited his company.

 When we next met, I asked Lon to outline what an ideal work situation would look like.
 His responses told me that he was still operating from a view of what he thought he could get, not what he would actually consider ideal.
 It took quite some time for Lon to get to the heart of what he really wanted.
 From that place, he could begin to approach a new role – one where he could feel free to express his many talents and soar.